bryceandpeas/tumbly/README.md

 Run the script with your arguments:

     python tumblyCL.py -u -n -o

 ***

+If this is the first time you have used the script, you will be prompted to add your [consumer key and consumer secret](https://www.tumblr.com/docs/en/api/v2), it will not work otherwise.
+(You do not need to do this if you have already set them by running ```run.py```).

+***
     usage: tumblyCL.py [-h] -u USERNAME -n NUMBER [-o START]